psychmeta/beautiful-jekyll/learning-R.md

 The `apaTables` package is a great help for doing reproducible analyses in R. It can export R analyses to Word-format APA-style tables for common types of analyses (e.g., regression models, ANOVAs, correlation matrices).
 - [CRAN documentation](https://cran.r-project.org/web/packages/apaTables/index.html)

+## Explore More Meta-Analysis Tools for R!
+If you'd like to explore more R packages for meta-analysis, check out [CRAN's meta-analysis task view](https://CRAN.R-project.org/view=MetaAnalysis).